 Still want to buy a ticket?
 There's a resale next year

-Anyone who nabbed a ticket in Sunday's sale has until April 2019 to pay the full amount.
-Any tickets not paid for by the deadline are put up for resale (the exact date for the resale is TBC, but last year it was in April).
+Anyone who nabbed a ticket in the recent ticket sales will need to pay the full amount by 7 April 2020.
+Any tickets not paid for by the deadline are then put up for resale.

 Have your say